galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Rdata_tutorial.md

 {: .hands_on}

 ❗❗ Now that you have done the steps specific to a RData dataset, you will be redirected to the reference tutorial on regionalGAM.
-In order to go further on regionalGAM analysis, start the tutorial from #Re-sampling.
+In order to go further on regionalGAM analysis, start the tutorial from the fisrt step.
 To do so, you can click here:
 [Re-sampling of the reference tutorial on RegionalGAM](https://github.com/Claraurf/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md#resampling)